-All the following should be gained at the first attempt and in one sitting
+All the following should be gained at the first attempt and in one set of exams

 SQA Highers and Advanced Highers

 Candidates are required to take a sixth year and undertake Advanced Highers.